arcturo/library/coffeescript/chapters/07_the_bad_parts.md

       email = "info@eribium.org";
     }

-Setting aside the fact that we shouldn't have such a deep object in the first place, the syntax is quite cleaner.
+Setting aside the fact that we shouldn't have such a deep object in the first place, the syntax is quite clean.
 Except for one thing.
 It's damn confusing to the JavaScript interpreter - it doesn't know exactly what you're going to do in the `with` context, and forces the specified object to be searched first for all name lookups.

 This really hurts performance and means the interpreter has to turn off all sorts of JIT optimizations.
 Additionally `with` statements can't be minified using tools like [uglify-js](https://github.com/mishoo/UglifyJS).
 All things considered, it's much better just to avoid using them, and CoffeeScript takes this a step further by eliminating them from it's syntax.
 In other words, using `with` in CoffeeScript will throw a syntax error.